bkper/bkper-node/README.md

 ```

 ### Environment Variables
-The following environment variable is necessary in order to communicate with the Bkper REST API:
+The following environment variable is necessary in order to communicate with the [Bkper REST API]:

 ```
 BKPER_API_KEY=XXXX